kaycebasques/overfit/linear-algebra.rst

 speed.

 When you do linear regression you assume that the relationship between the input and output is linear.
-When there's one input and one output that means the relationship can literally be plotted
+I.e. when there's a single input and a single output, you can literally plot the relationship as a straight line.

-You assume that the relationship is linear, i.e. it can literally be plotted as a line.
+Here's the wind farm example plotted as a line:

 .. plot::